NonoDOS/unit-1-project-vp/README.md

 	2. Enhance with graphic
 	3. 2D and 3D animation
 	4. Other graphic background using three.js and p5.js
-	5. Adding more functions like talking a walk, going swimming,
+	5. Adding more functions like taking a walk, going swimming,

 ## References
 	1) lectures Notes and recordings from SEI